-The Renewing Alabama's Investment in Student Excellence (RAISE) Act aims to enhance funding for public K-12 education in Alabama by establishing a new Article 16 in Chapter 13 of Title 16 of the Code of Alabama 1975, which creates the RAISE Fund.
-This fund will provide additional financial resources to local education agencies (LEAs) to address student needs and improve educational outcomes.
-The bill mandates LEAs to report student data, sets priorities for fund usage, and establishes accountability measures through a review committee and an accountability review board.
-The RAISE Fund will be financed through appropriations from the Education Trust Fund, with specific conditions for LEAs to receive allocations, including the development of a unified application for funding processes and a professional learning series for LEA employees.
+The Renewing Alabama's Investment in Student Excellence (RAISE) Act aims to enhance funding for public K-12 education in Alabama by establishing the RAISE Fund, which will provide additional financial resources to local education agencies (LEAs).
+The bill mandates that LEAs report student data, set funding priorities, establish student achievement goals, and submit accountability reports on the use of RAISE Fund allocations.
+It also creates a review committee and an accountability board to oversee the effectiveness of the RAISE Act, ensuring that funds are utilized appropriately.
+The RAISE Fund will be financed through appropriations from the Education Trust Fund, with eligibility criteria for LEAs to receive allocations, and a unified application process to streamline funding.

 Bill SB305 introduces significant changes to the RAISE Act, particularly regarding funding and accountability mechanisms for LEAs starting in the 2028-2029 school year.
-It integrates the professional learning series into the unified application and establishes a framework for determining the annual cost of the RAISE program, including weighted allocations for various qualifying student groups.
-The bill also creates the RAISE Act Accountability and Implementation Board, which will monitor LEAs and schools, review accountability plans, and propose a hearing process for assessing the effective use of RAISE funds.
-Additionally, it mandates the development of a unified application for state and federal funding, with an audit to identify burdensome regulations due by November 1, 2026.
-The act is set to take effect on June 1, 2025.
+It establishes the RAISE Act Accountability and Implementation Board, which will monitor LEAs' progress and review accountability plans.
+The bill also mandates the development of a unified application for state and federal funding, aimed at reducing bureaucracy and improving student achievement.
+Key deadlines include the submission of the first accountability reports by November 1, 2026, and the operationalization of the unified application by the 2028-2029 budget cycle.
+The act is set to take effect on June 1, 2025, with provisions for audits and recommendations for LEAs that do not make adequate progress.

 Statutes affected: